Understanding OKR Automatic Rollup

 How it works:

-• Status: Automatically computed from progress vs. time-based expectations
+Status: Automatically computed from progress vs. time-based expectations, with consideration for child health

 Example: "Launch Mobile App" Objective with Key Results for features, testing, and approvals.
 As each KR progresses, the Objective automatically reflects overall completion.